ccyip/taype/README.md

 cabal run shake -- run
 ```

-We can also build an individual example, test an individual example against one
+We can also build an individual example, test an individual example against a
-driver and so on.
+particular driver and so on.
 See the help message for more options and targets:

 ``` sh
 cabal run shake -- --help